What is contact center as a service (CCaaS)?

 Call routing directs incoming calls to the most appropriate agent or department, ensuring efficient and personalized customer service.
 Tools involved:

-• Computer telephony integration (CTI): Connects contact center phone lines to computer systems for call management
+Computer telephony integration (CTI): Connects contact center phone lines to computer systems for call management.

-• Interactive voice response (IVR): Allows customers to navigate support menus using keypad or voice commands.
+Interactive voice response (IVR): Allows customers to navigate support menus using keypad or voice commands.

-• Automated call distribution (ACD): Streamlines inbound call reception and routing, reducing average hold times
+Automated call distribution (ACD): Streamlines inbound call reception and routing, reducing average hold times.

-💡Pro tip: CCaaS providers like Sprinklr offer skill-based routing – an advanced routing mechanism that matches cases to agents with the requisite skills to solve the case in the first go.
-This way, each case gets its due attention, and each agent gets to work on conversations in which they excel.
+💡 Did you know: CCaaS providers like Sprinklr offer skill-based routing – an advanced routing mechanism that matches cases to agents with the requisite skills to solve the case in the first go.

 3. Conversational AI